Frye Island (New Brunswick): History

+Ten members of the Frye family disputed ownership of the island, and the Court ordered it auctioned with the proceeds evenly divided between them.
+In 1916, the chain of ownership was listed as having been granted to Dr. Cailiff, and afterward owned by William Paine who dubbed it Letete Island and conveyed i tto Samuel Frye, who left it to his son Samuel Frye in 1847 - and that it was Henry Frye who farmed extensively and raised animals.

-In April 1928, the president of Connors Brothers Limited purchased the island for $51,200, intending to open a new sister company also specializing in seafood based on the island.
+In April 1928, the Connors Brothers Limited purchased the island for $51,200, and opened a new sister company, Frye's Island Corporation Ltd, also specializing in seafood based on the island and controlling the 20 weir licenses around the island.
+A large house was built on the island to entertain politicians and notable members of the sardine industry.

 In 2010, Connors Brothers put Cailiff Island and 12 other islands up for sale, noting that they were no longer economically viable for aquaculture and fishing purposes.
 Ultimately half of the island, along with Hog, Douglas, Eagle and Mink islets off its shores, formed the Frye Island Nature Preserve in 2015 after the land was donated to the Nature Trust of New Brunswick by Connors Brothers.